 We recommend heading to Port a Bhaigh Campsite.
 It is 45 minutes outside of Ullapool but is open all year round and has a small pub within walking distance both owned and run by a very welcoming lady named Katrina.
 The views are fantastic and the seafood was fantastic and fresh!
 Dogs are allowed in the campsite but not in the pub.
 The facilities were very new and clean, with great warm showers!
-All made even better when waking up right on the stunning coast with blue waters.
+All made even

 Day 3 – Gairloch

 From Ullapool we head to Gairloch.
 This road has amazing views of mountain ranges and many waterfalls.
 Stop at Victoria Falls, there is a large car park for the motorhome and a short walk up to the top of the waterfall.
 The view is just as beautiful with snow-topped mountains all around.

 Shieldaig to Applecross is a beautiful route.
 Right at the top of Loch Torridon the drive takes you the full way around the Loch.
 The drive from Shieldaig to Fearnmore could be challenging in the larger motorhomes, but is also beautiful.